Ryu Hayabusa: Transition to 3D Ninja Gaiden games

+For Ninja Gaiden 4, the developers from Platinum Games said that one of the requests they had was keeping Ryu identical which led to few changes.
+With the handling of the new character Yakumo, Ryu instead comes across a more powered veteran fighter.
+Developers believed Ryu managed to capture people's ideal type of ninja since the 2D games and that by Ninja Gaiden 4 he is "the pinnacle of what it is to be a ninja".

 Appearances

 Ninja Gaiden series (1988-1992)

-Ryu Hayabusa makes his official debut in the original Ninja Gaiden arcade game released in 1988.
-He is given a backstory of searching for his missing father who had disappeared to partake in a life-or-death fight.
+Ryu Hayabusa makes his official debut in the original 1988 Ninja Gaiden arcade game.
+He searches for his missing father.
 Ken had instructed Ryu in a letter beforehand to travel to the United States to find his friend Dr. Walter Smith, but Ryu encounters Bloody Malth, who had defeated Ken in battle and then subjected him to a brainwashing that causes him to attack his own son, a spell that Ryu manages to break.
 However, Ken is slain by Malth's superior, an evil sorcerer known as the Jaquio, whom Ryu then kills.
 Ryu later enters into a relationship with CIA agent Irene Lew.

 In Ninja Gaiden II: The Dark Sword of Chaos (1990), Ryu foils the Jaquio's demonic master Ashtar's attempt at world domination.
 In retaliation, Ashtar kidnaps Irene in order to lure Ryu to his home dimension.
 Ryu defeats Ashtar a second time, but before he can rescue Irene, she is then captured by the Jaquio, who now bears the Dark Sword, the antithesis to Ryu's signature "Dragon Sword" weapon.
 Having then been killed by Ryu once again, the Jaquio is revived by his blood flowing into his sword, with which he stabs Irene.
 Her own blood further empowers his sword and conjures a creature known as the Demon; Ryu kills it and Jaquio's Dark Sword is destroyed in the process, but Irene dies from her wounds.
 She is then brought back to life by ancestral powers flowing through Ryu's Dragon Sword.